andrewjw/site/_drafts/leaddev-london-2024-day-1.md

 _[Jennifer Mackown](https://www.linkedin.com/in/jennifer-mackown-4352aa37/)_

-This talk was about measuring the performance of software teams, although it didn't as many examples as I had expected based on the title.
+This talk was about measuring the performance of software teams, although it didn't include as many examples as I had expected based on the title.
 Jennifer talked about the importance of distinguishing between measuring "What are we building?" vs "How are we building it?".
-One key measure she talked about was the "goal ratio".
+One key measure she mentioned was the "goal ratio".
 This is based on the fact that we know the sprint goal, and we know the work in the sprint.
 The ratio of work that is goal related against total work in the sprint is the "goal ratio".

 ## Measure for change